krsmanovic/dns-doh-blocklist/README.md

 > [!IMPORTANT]
 > You would want this list in case you are hosting your own network-wide blocker.
 This list will help prevent clients in your local network from overriding your local DNS.
+>
-> Use this in combination with other DOh and DoT block lists, because my aim is not to cover ALL servers publicly available on the Internet.
+> Use this in combination with other DoH and DoT block lists.
+My aim is not to cover all servers publicly available on the Internet, just the ones covered in the scrape source.